Vajrayana: Indo-Tibetan Buddhism

 Vajrayāna Buddhism was initially established in Tibet in the 8th century when various figures like Padmasambhāva (8th century CE) and Śāntarakṣita (725–788) were invited by King Trisong Detsen, some time before 767.
 Tibetan Buddhism reflects the later stages tantric Indian Buddhism of the post-Gupta Early Medieval period (500 to 1200 CE).

 This tradition practices and studies a set of tantric texts and commentaries associated with the more "left hand" (vamachara) tantras, which are not part of East Asian Esoteric Buddhism.
 These tantras (sometimes termed 'Anuttarayoga tantras' include many transgressive elements, such as sexual and mortuary symbolism that is not shared by the earlier tantras that are studied in East Asian Buddhism.
 These texts were translated into Classical Tibetan during the "New translation period" (10th–12th centuries).
 Tibetan Buddhism also includes numerous native Tibetan developments, such as the tulku system, new sadhana texts, Tibetan scholastic works, Dzogchen literature and Terma literature.
 There are four major traditions or schools: Nyingma, Sakya, Kagyu, and Gelug.

 In the pre-modern era, Tibetan Buddhism spread outside of Tibet primarily due to the influence of the Mongol Yuan dynasty (1271–1368), founded by Kublai Khan, which ruled China, Mongolia and eastern Siberia.
 In the modern era it has spread outside of Asia due to the efforts of the Tibetan diaspora (1959 onwards).

-The Tibetan Buddhist tradition is today found in Tibet, Bhutan, northern India, Nepal, southwestern and northern China, Mongolia and various constituent republics of Russia that are adjacent to the area, such as Amur Oblast, Buryatia, Chita Oblast, the Tuva Republic and Khabarovsk Krai.
+The Tibetan Buddhist tradition is today found in Tibet, Bhutan, northern India, Nepal, southwestern and northern China, Mongolia and various constituent republics of Russia that are adjacent to the area, such as Amur Oblast, Buryatia, Zabaykalsky Krai, the Tuva Republic and Khabarovsk Krai.
 Tibetan Buddhism is also the main religion in Kalmykia.
 It has also spread to Western countries and there are now international networks of Tibetan Buddhist temples and meditation centers in the Western world from all four schools.

+Bengali Buddhism

+Bengal was a thriving centre of Vajrayana under the patronage of the Pala dynasty.
+Many mahasiddhas hailed from the Eastern zone of the Indian subcontinent, with the Charyapada, a collection of songs composed by these mahasiddhas, containing early references to Vajrayana as well as being an early written record of Eastern Indic languages.
+Bengali Vajrayana scholar Atiśa played a vital role in revitalizing Buddhism in Tibet following its persecution by the Bon emperor Langdarma and onset of the Era of Fragmentation, leading to the foundation of the Kadam lineage.
+Another Bengali Vajrayana scholar Abhayakaragupta also had a profound impact on Tibetan Buddhism.
+However Vajrayana declined by the time the Sena dynasty came to power.
+Vajrayana was further affected by the Islamic conquest of India & consolidation of Muslim rule in Bengal, with many of its adherents converting to Islam under duress & later Gaudiya Vaishnavism, which lead to creation of new groups like Sahajiyas.
+Today Buddhism in Bengal is followed only by a small minority of Jumma people who are followers of Theravāda Buddhism.